AI Search Optimization: The Complete Guide to Getting Cited (2026)

 The critical insight: these are not competing strategies.
 SEO gets your content into the retrieval pool.
 GEO gets your content cited from that pool.
 The most effective approach uses both.
 For a deeper comparison, see our full article on GEO vs SEO.

-Key takeaway: SEO and GEO are complementary — SEO gets content into the retrieval pool, GEO gets it cited from that pool, and the signal weightings differ dramatically between the two.
+SEO and GEO are complementary — SEO gets content into the retrieval pool, GEO gets it cited from that pool, and the signal weightings differ dramatically between the two.
+Treating them as a single discipline underinvests in the GEO-specific tactics that matter most.

 Traditional analytics tools do not track AI citations — measuring GEO requires new metrics like citation frequency, citation position, and a composite GEO Score.